stacks-network/docs/_org/overview.md

 layout: org
 permalink: /:collection/:path.html
 ---
+# Overview of Blockstack

+Blockstack is a full-stack decentralized computing network that enables a new generation of applications where developers and users can interact fairly and securely.
+Blockstack uses blockchain technology to build protocols and developer tools designed to enable a fair and open Internet that returns digital rights to developers and consumers.

-# What is the Blockstack Ecosystem
+## What is the Blockstack Ecosystem?

-The Blockstack Ecosystem has a mission to bring a new internet where users control the access to, and use of, their own identity and data.
-With this mission in mind, three independent entities were formed:

-* TOC
-{:toc}

-These three affiliated entities drive the advancement of the Blockstack mission.
-In this section, you learn about the mechanisms each entity uses to advance the overall mission.
+The Blockstack Ecosystem is the legal entities and community structures that support the Blockstack technology, the apps that rely on it, and the people that work with it.
+The ecosystem’s mission is to foster an open and decentralized Internet that establishes and protects privacy, security and freedom for all users.

+The documentation on this site focuses on the technologies produced by three entities in the ecosystem.

-## Blockstack Public Benefit Corp (PBC)
+### Blockstack Public Benefit Corp (PBC)

 Blockstack Public Benefit Corp.
 (PBC) started development of the Blockstack platform in 2014 and launched an alpha of the platform in early 2017.
 The